Wolfgang Maier: Academic and professional career

 Wolfgang Maier first studied mathematics and economics at the Ludwig Maximilian University of Munich, graduating with diplomas in 1973.
 That same year he started studying medicine, also at the University of Munich.
 In 1980 he received his doctorate in medicine.
-In 1981 he started working at the Psychiatric University Clinic Mainz, first as a clinical scientist and doctor, before being promoted to senior physician and later to chief senior physician.
+In 1981 he started working at the Psychiatric University Clinic Mainz, first as a clinical scientist and physician, before being promoted to a senior physician.
 In 1990 he qualified as a professor for the medical field of psychiatry.
-Concurrently, he went to the USA for several scientific work stays (esp.
+Concurrently, he was invited to major psychiatric research institutions for several scientific projects. (esp.
 Cornell Medical School in New York City and Washington University School of Medicine in St. Louis, Missouri).
-He is a student of the deceased American and Canadian psychiatrists Gerald Klerman and Theodore Reich.
+He is a student of the deceased American and Canadian psychiatrists Gerald Klerman and Theodore Reich and of the german Psychopharmacologists Hanns Hippius and Otto Benkert.

 In 1995 he was appointed to the chair of psychiatry and psychotherapy and as the director of the Department of Psychiatry and Psychotherapy at the University of Bonn.
 In 2018 he was given emeritus status.
 Ever since he has been the medical director for Research and Education at the Gezeitenhaus Clinic in Bonn.
-In addition, he works as a visiting consultant at the German Neuroscience Center since 2020.
+In addition, he works as a leading psychiatrist and psychotherapist at the German Neuroscience Center since 2020.

 He used to be a spokesman for the competence networks "Dementia" (since 2005) and "Degenerative Dementia" (since 2007), both promoted by the German Federal Ministry for Education and Research.